The Low FODMAP Diet Is Not Soy Free

 So Which Soy Products are Okay?

-Here’s the deal: soybeans, as in the whole bean, contain fructans and oligosaccharides, which are FODMAPs that we want to avoid during the Elimination phase until we go through the Challenges and know whether we are sensitive to these particular FODMAPs or not.
+Here’s the deal: soybeans, as in the whole bean, contain fructans and oligosaccharides, which are FODMAPs that we want to avoid during the Elimination Phase of the diet until we go through the Challenge Phase and know whether we are sensitive to these particular FODMAPs or not.

 There are exceptions, such as the frozen edamame (see below), firm tofu and soy sauce.
 There are also some variables, such as those that are serving size dependent, like soymilk made from hulled soybeans.